 2. SUPPLIERS, THEIR FACTORIES AND FACTORY WORKERS

-Knowing that the topics we cover in Fashion Footprint are important to our customers is one of the key drivers for this work.
+Knowing that the topics we cover in Fashion Footprint is increasingly important to our customers is one of the key drivers for this work.
 We want our customers to be confident we trade ethically and with consideration for our environmental impacts.
-Contact from customers – usually via letters and emails – ensures we can reflect their interests and concerns when we are carrying out Fashion Footprint initiatives.
-This is particularly relevant to the rollout of our programme to our stores, which means the people who interact with our customers on a daily basis can be proud of the work we do.
+Contact from customers – usually via email and social media – ensures we can reflect their interests and concerns when we are carrying out Fashion Footprint initiatives.

 4. TRADE UNIONS, GOVERNMENTS, NGOs, CAMPAIGNING GROUPS AND STUDENTS